 Fast running out of time, Hearn is pushing further and further towards the possible scrapping of a Wembley date for Joshua.

 Securing the National Stadium back in July, Joshua’s usual early bird habits have failed to come to fruition.

 This has put both in a tough spot, with Whyte and Miller remaining firmly in the frame for Joshua’s next fight.

 Whispers of Wladimir Klitschko coming out of retirement have been squashed, leaving Joshua and Hearn still scrambling to please Sky Sports Box Office chiefs.

-Whether Whyte or Miller are acceptable names for the next London date is up in the air, whilst attempts to sway Fury from a rematch with Wilder are proving fruitless.
+Whether Whyte or Miller are acceptable names for the next London date is up in the air, whilst attempts to sway Fury from a rematch with Wilder prove fruitless.

 Luis Ortiz and Kubrat Pulev are the only other options open to AJ at this moment in time.
 Oleksandr Usyk has already ruled out facing Joshua in his first heavyweight bout.